Photos: UH Hilo students create 3-D installations for final project in art class

 Krystle Koshiyama stands in front of her sculpture, a grouping of about 100 gloves filled in a way that makes them look like hands.

-About the photographer: Daniel Nathaniel is a senior at UH Hilo majoring in linguistics on the GI Bill.
+Photos by Daniel Nathaniel, a senior at UH Hilo majoring in linguistics on the GI Bill.
 Previously, he served nine years as superintendent of public affairs, 624th Regional Support Group at Joint Base Pearl Harbor-Hickam, Oʻahu.
 He currently is a photographer in the Office of the Chancellor.

 Share this story